natemcmaster/blog/_posts/dev/2017-11-11-msbuild-task-with-dependencies.md

 This is not supported by MSBuild either.
 See [Microsoft/MSBuild#1887](https://github.com/Microsoft/msbuild/issues/1887).

-You can workaround by P/Invoking to `LoadLibraryEx` to load a library in .NET Framework.
+You can workaround by using a P/Invoke call to `LoadLibraryEx` to load a native library into memory.
 See this example: [NativeLibraryLoader.cs](https://github.com/aspnet/Microsoft.Data.Sqlite/blob/rel/1.1.1/src/Microsoft.Data.Sqlite/Utilities/NativeLibraryLoader.cs).

 ### Native dependencies from tasks on .NET Core